Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Parts of the bone may shift in some fractures – for example, sideways or lengthways.

 It occurs, for example, due to long-term or unilateral stress.
-The typical patient with a fatigue fracture are athletes.[8]
+Athletes are typical patients with a fatigue fracture.[8]

 Fractures can have different fracture lines.
-The bone may break transversely, obliquely or in a spiral.
+The bone may fracture transversely, obliquely or in a spiral.
 A splinter fracture can also occur.[9]

 Risk factors